-where $\langle n \rangle$ is the decimal number of the form to be loaded (from 1 to 99).
-A file named "SYSNAMnn/DFF" is loaded.
+where <n> is the decimal number of the form to be loaded (from 1 to 124).
+The form whose catalog number is <n> is loaded.
 The current data record is not written; however, the flag indicating data present is cleared.
 The specified form is loaded and control is passed to the interpreter at the first non-constant field of the new form.